 There are few foods in this world that I avoid: bell peppers, raw clams.
 Maybe a couple of other slimy things here and there.
 I just like food, I guess.
 Salty, bitter, fatty, vegetal, sweet… all god’s children, I shall eat.

 Three foods that I have absolutely never had a problem with are cheese, bananas, and ham.
-(Well, except for that decade when I was a vegetarian, as far as the latter is concerned.
+(Except for that decade when I was a vegetarian, as far as the latter is concerned.
 But I now enjoy an occasional slice of sweet n’ smoky pig flesh.)
-I would count cheese and bananas among my favorite foods, actually; starting the morning with a mushy kick of potassium is A+ in my book, and uh, cheese is cheese.
+I count cheese and bananas among my favorite foods; starting the morning with a mushy kick of potassium is A+ in my book, and, well, cheese is cheese.
 IDGAF if it’s a slice of American wedged into a tuna melt or some Brillat Savarin on a rye and raisin cracker, drizzled with orange blossom honey.

 This is why my brain malfunctioned a few months ago when I got my hands on a very, very old Chiquita Banana’s Recipe Book, procured through my frankly quite problematic habit of buying weird shit on eBay out of sheer curiosity.
 (Shoutout to the 1995 issue of Playgirl that I paid $80 for just to see the full nude spread of the now-deceased Peter Steele of Type O Negative.)
 Smithsonian magazine describes this 1947 cookbook as “a strategic attempt to market the still ‘exotic’ banana and make it palatable for the entire American family.”
 (The magazine also points out some other unsavory elements of the book, such as its anthropomorphized “tropicalized Latina” mascot and glossing-over of the United Fruit Company’s labor issues, but I’m here to talk about the recipes.
 Well, one recipe.)